ywchoi/phasing/README.md

   - examples/test.err_pos: Each error position along with the distance to its upstream phased position (in bp) is stored
   - examples/test.err_pos.more: This file is created to record phasing outcome classes for every position as the following:
-    - CORRECT - correctly phased site
+    - CORRECT: correctly phased site
-    - FIRST_POS - the first site for each phasing block (so not measured)
+    - FIRST_POS: the first site for each phasing block (so not measured for switch error)
-    - SWITCH_ERROR_LONG - long switch error
+    - SWITCH_ERROR_LONG: long switch error
-    - SWITCH_ERROR_POINT - point switch error
+    - SWITCH_ERROR_POINT: point switch error
+    - SWITCH_ERROR_UNDEF: undetermined switch error
-    - UNPHASED - unphased site
+    - UNPHASED: unphased site

-When "-o" option is specified with a file name, data for pairwise SNVs yield and accuracy measures are stored in the file, which can be used for plotting.
+When the optional "-a" parameter is specified with a file name, data for pairwise SNVs yield and accuracy measures are stored in the file, which can be used for plotting.
+This option usually takes much longer time than without the option.
 ```
-$ ./scripts/measure_phasing_performance.pl -i examples/chr20.vcf.gz -r gold_standard/chr20.snp.vcf.gz -o examples/test -a examples/test.tsv
+$ ./scripts/measure_phasing_performance.pl -a examples/test.tsv -i examples/chr20.vcf.gz -r gold_standard/chr20.snp.vcf.gz -o examples/test
 ```

 ## In-house variant calls